-files Optional character vector with filenames. path Directory where to look for the files.
-This argument is passed on to dir, see details. pattern An object of class AnnotatedDataFrame, character or a list of values to be phenoData extracted from the flowFrame object, see details. descriptions Character vector to annotate the object of class flowSet.
-An optional character vector that specifies which FCS keyword to use as the name.keyword sample names.
-If this is not set, the GUID of the FCS file is used for sample-Names, and if that is not present (or not unique), then the file names are used. alter.names see read.
-FCS for details. transformation see read.
-FCS for details. which.lines see read.
+files Optional character vector with filenames.

+path Directory where to look for the files.

+pattern This argument is passed on to dir, see details.

+phenoData An object of class AnnotatedDataFrame, character or a list of values to be extracted from the flowFrame object, see details.

+descriptions Character vector to annotate the object of class flowSet.

+name.keyword An optional character vector that specifies which FCS keyword to use as the sample names.
+If this is not set, the GUID of the FCS file is used for sample-Names, and if that is not present (or not unique), then the file names are used.

+alter.names see read.
 FCS for details.

-read.flowSet 115

-sep Separator character that gets passed on to read.
-AnnotatedDataFrame.

-as.is Logical that gets passed on to read.AnnotatedDataFrame.
-This controls the automatic coercion of characters to factors in the phenoDataslot.

-name An optional character scalar used as name of the object.

-ncdf Deprecated.
-Please refer to 'ncdfFlow' package for cdf based storage.

-dataset see read.FCS for details. min.limit see read.FCS for details.

-truncate\max\range

-see read.
+transformation see read.
 FCS for details.

+which.lines see read.FCS for details.

+column.pattern see read.FCS for details.

+invert.pattern see read.FCS for details.

-emptyValue see read.
+decades see read.
 FCS for details.

-ignore.text.offset

-see read.
+read.flowSet

+sep Separator character that gets passed on to read.AnnotatedDataFrame. as.is Logical that gets passed on to read.AnnotatedDataFrame.
+This controls the automatic coercion of characters to factors in the phenoDataslot. name An optional character scalar used as name of the object. ncdf Deprecated.
+Please refer to 'ncdfFlow' package for cdf based storage. dataset see read.
+FCS for details. min.limit truncate_max_r see read.FCS for details. ange see read.
+FCS for details. emptyValue see read.
+FCS for details. ignore.text.offset see read.
+FCS for details. channel_alias see read.
 FCS for details.

-channel\alias see read.
-FCS for details.

-..
-Further arguments that get passed on to read.AnnotatedDataFrame, see details.
+Further arguments that get passed on to read.AnnotatedDataFrame, see de- tails.